AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-shortcut-websdk.md

 hide: yes
 hidefromtoc: yes
 ---
-# Upgrade shortcut: Migrate an AppMeasurement or Analytics extension implementation to use the Web SDK
+# Upgrade shortcut\: Migrate an AppMeasurement or Analytics extension implementation to use the Web SDK

 <!-- markdownlint-disable MD034 -->